MarcAnt01/ACSwitch/docs/low_level.md

 such scenarios, we're lacking well-coded kernel (Those 'It just works!' you know) and need to make the kernel take the change.
-OK, there is no direct way to do so other than some software patching trickery, but I have found it useful in several cases that inverting switch first and then to target state helps provoking kernel on doing so.
+OK, there is no direct way to do so other than some software patching trickery, but I have found it useful in several cases that to invert switch first and then to target state provoking kernel by doing in this way.